carl2087/final-whistle/README.md

 ## Main objective

 The main objective of this project was to create a full stack website as part of [The Code Institute](https://codeinstitute.net/) Diploma in Full Stack Software Development.
 This project is my fourth portfolio project on the course.
-Amongst other assesment criteria, this project had to be built using HTML, CSS, JavaScript, Python and the Django framework, and feature full CRUD functionality and user authorisation.
+Amongst other assessment criteria, this project had to be built using HTML, CSS, JavaScript, Python and the Django framework, and feature full CRUD functionality and user authorisation.
 The project also had to be planned and designed using agile methodologies.

 One of my main interests is sports I decided to create a website where users of the site can create posts about the current affairs in football.